httpwg/http-extensions/draft-ietf-httpbis-priority.md

 (see {{!RFC7540}}, Section 5.4.1) of type PROTOCOL_ERROR.

 Endpoints MUST send this SETTINGS parameter as part of the first SETTINGS frame.
-When the peer receives the first SETTINGS frame, it learns the sender has deprecated the HTTP/2 priority scheme if it receives the SETTINGS_DEPRECATE_HTTP2_PRIORITIES parameter with the value of 1.

 A sender MUST NOT change the SETTINGS_DEPRECATE_HTTP2_PRIORITIES parameter value after the first SETTINGS frame.
 Detection of a change by a receiver MUST be treated as a connection error of type PROTOCOL_ERROR.

 Until the client receives the SETTINGS frame from the server, the client SHOULD send both the priority signal defined in the HTTP/2 priority scheme and also that of this prioritization scheme.
-Once the client learns that the HTTP/2 priority scheme is deprecated, it SHOULD stop sending the HTTP/2 priority signals.
-If the client learns that the HTTP/2 priority scheme is not deprecated, it SHOULD stop sending PRIORITY_UPDATE frames ({{h2-update-frame}}), but MAY continue sending the Priority header field ({{header-field}}), as it is an end-to-end signal that might be useful to nodes behind the server that the client is directly connected to.
+When the client receives the first SETTINGS frame that contains the SETTINGS_DEPRECATE_HTTP2_PRIORITIES parameter with value of 1, it SHOULD stop sending the HTTP/2 priority signals.
+If the value was 0 or if the settings parameter was absent, it SHOULD stop sending PRIORITY_UPDATE frames ({{h2-update-frame}}), but MAY continue sending the Priority header field ({{header-field}}), as it is an end-to-end signal that might be useful to nodes behind the server that the client is directly connected to.

 The SETTINGS frame precedes any priority signal sent from a client in HTTP/2, so a server can determine if it should respect the HTTP/2 scheme before building